statamic/docs/content/collections/fieldtypes/dictionary.md

 Statamic includes a few dictionaries straight out of the box.

 ### File
-This allows you point to a `json` or `yaml` file located in your `resources/dictionaries` directory to populate the options.
+This allows you point to a file located in your `resources/dictionaries` directory to populate the options.
+The file can be `json`, `yaml`, or `csv`.

 Each option array should have `label` and `value` keys at the minimum.
 Any additional keys will be available when templating.